Paranormal Review Of 2020

 In November a British singer-songwriter released an eerie music video filmed at the infamous haunted 30 East Drive, celebrity ghost hunter Zak Bagans hit one million followers on Twitter, and the winners of the 2020 Paranormal Entertainment Awards were announced.

-The online award ceremony was hosted by Higgypop.com for a third year to honour the best entertainment from the paranormal world from the last 12 months.
+We hosted the online award ceremony for a third year to honour the best entertainment from the paranormal world from the last 12 months.

 Our readers voted 75,000 times in our 15 awards categories, not just beating last year's record, but beating it in half the time.
 As well as our main categories, which recognise all forms of content created for traditional broadcast, online streaming, social and print, we also had two special categories, the Coronavirus Community Spirit Award and the Paranormal Unsung Hero.
 Readers didn't get to vote in these two categories, but the winners are picked from the public's nominations.